Publications

 Research Interests

-History and theory of rhetoric; rhetorical criticism; rhetoric of science, medicine, and health; writing studies; health humanities; science and technology studies
+Rhetoric and writing studies; rhetorical criticism; rhetoric of science, medicine, and health; health humanities; science and technology studies.

 Books: